paarthxx/xyz/content/burn.md

 **absofruit essentials:**

-- earplugs (for music and for sleeping)
+- earplugs (for [music](https://www.earpeace.com/products/music-earplugs?srsltid=AfmBOopBT1oMBSt0o9edy9mjAdCPffVi97jPNxZ6yPGePovGvrLGwwbh) and for [sleeping](https://a.co/d/1uMEb0b))
 - dust mask (maybe one for cycling and one for walking)
 - lightweight footwear
 - water proof shoe covers - put on before any contact with wet playa, like while still in your tent
-- a cord for your sunglasses so it can hang around your neck
+- a [cord for your sunglasses](https://a.co/d/8SkrU7T) so they can hang around your neck
-- a water bladder (ideally as part of a great backpack)
+- a hydration pack (ideally as part of a great [backpack](https://a.co/d/elNeBa4))
 - quality socks made of natural fibres (wool, cotton / lots)
 - spf lip balm